Beach at sunset

 There are different decisions to do in relation to the ashes.
 See below for the standard urn.

-Whilst most crematoria supply the ashes in a functional plastic urn, we provide a choice of elegant tube urns instead.
-These may later be used for scattering, if desired.
+Whilst most crematoria return ashes in a plain plastic container, we provide a selection of dignified tube urns at no extra cost.
+These serve well for scattering too, should you wish.

 If you make arrangements with Marc and Friends, we can discuss these details on your behalf.